-NOTE: When using a machinist level, it is important that the surface being leveled is free of all contaminants, such as dust, to ensure an accurate reading.

-7. Level the sub base in two directions at 90° on the machined surface.
+- NOTE: When using a machinist level, it is important that the surface being leveled is free of all contaminants, such as dust, to ensure an accurate reading. - 7.
+Level the sub base in two directions at 90 degrees on the machined surface.
 The levelness tolerance is 0.005 inches per foot for commercial, and 0.001 inches per foot for API.

-SUB BASE OR BARREL FLANGE GROUTING
+SUB BASE GROUTING

 - 1. Inspect foundation for dust, dirt, oil, chips, water, etc. and remove any contaminants.
-Do not use oilbased cleaners as grout will not bond to it.
+Do not use oilbased cleaners as grout will not bond to them.
 Refer to grout manufacturer's instructions. - 2.
-Build dam around foundation (See Figure 4).
+Build dam around foundation (See Figure 6).
 Thoroughly wet foundation.

-- 3. Pour grout between sub base or barrel flange and concrete foundation, up to level of dam.
+Refer to grout manufacturer's instructions. - 3.
+Pour grout between sub base and concrete foundation, up to level of dam.
 Remove air bubbles from grout as it is poured by puddling, using a vibrator, or pumping the grout into place.
-Non-shrink grout is recommended.

-- 4. Allow grout to set at least 48 hours.

-- 5. Tighten foundation bolts.
+Nonshrink grout is recommended.
+Refer to grout manufacturer's instructions. - 4.
+Allow grout to set at least 48 hours. - 5.
+Tighten foundation bolts.